Last updated on March 10th, 2023 at 05:16 pm

 Longer than a week is a problem.
 We know a couple that goes as long as two weeks, but these are the same people who lost a beardie not too long ago when it was only a few years old and couldn’t figure out why.

-The stress and lack of food of a two-week hiatus is extraordinarily stressful on a bearded dragon.
+The stress and lack of food of a two-week hiatus are extraordinarily stressful for a bearded dragon.
 Even though that dragon may seem okay after the two weeks, there’s no telling what the stress of those two weeks did to them long term.

 Again, just because you can doesn’t mean you should.
 If you need to leave for more than a few days, please exercise one of the options we include below!